afsc-gap-products/gap_bs_data_report/README.md

 This repository was previously named `AFSCDataReport` and `GAP_BS_DataReport`.

+The scripts therein reproducibly produce our annual data reports, presentations, and other outreach documents from data to data product.

 ## This code is primarally maintained by:

 **Emily Markowitz** (Emily.Markowitz AT noaa.gov;